- Topic: Home Office Systems

 - Using Lots of Color – I’m a big fan of grey and earth tones when painting interior walls but when it comes to painting the walls of your office, go nuts!
 Use colors that inspire you and tickle your senses.
 Instead of the standard white trim, switch it up and go with a bright high gloss monochromatic blue paint to match your cabinets for a dramatic floor to ceiling look that is known to reduce stress.

 - Open Shelving – If you are someone who needs access to a lot of organization solutions going with custom open shelving might be for you.
 Use the lower shelves for more items that require frequent access and use the upper shelves for photo boxes and albums.

 - Cleverly Hiding Clutter – If you are more productive with a messy office environment, you don’t have to change your way quite yet.
 There are a couple of ways you can easily hide your clutter without disrupting your work.
 Use a curtain to quickly hide open shelving and office technology when not in use.
 If your desk is always a mess, consider mixing in a vintage roll top desk into your decor so you can close and lock it for when guests come over or from curious children.

 - Being Creative – If you don’t have a lot of space for a productive workspace, you might be forced to get creative.
 Carve out a spot in your bedroom, or add a floating table to a hallway nook or mezzanine and even buy a garden office suite or she shed for the backyard which is an excellent option for families with small children.

 No matter what home office design you choose, make sure it will make you happy for many years to come while adding value to your home.
 Its hard to find a one-size-fits-all office kit in a store as everyone’s needs are so different, but by using a custom solution, you get precisely what you every-time!
-For more questions about making a workspace for your home in Los Angeles, please contact The Closet Guy.
+For more questions about making a workspace for your home in Palm Springs, please contact The Closet Guy.